-Operational Deflection Shape (ODS) models are an excellent technique for observing real-world behaviour of a system and establishing how the equipment behaves as a result of forced vibrations.
+Operational Deflection Shape (ODS) models are an excellent technique for observing the real-world behaviour of a system and establishing how the equipment behaves in response to forced vibrations.
 This differs from dynamic modelling which simulates behaviour.
-The resulting ODS is the actual machine response and so contains the overall vibration response and therefore components of both the forced and resonant vibration.
+The resulting ODS is the actual machine response and so contains components of both the forced and resonant vibration.

 ODS analysis is a powerful modal testing technique to help visualise the motion associated with vibration.
-A representative model of the object is created and then its motion is driven by sensor measurements.
+A representative model of the object is created and its motion is then driven by sensor measurements.
 The vibration measurements are recorded from various points across the object’s structure known as degrees of freedom (DOF).
 Measurements are then made for the range of running conditions and excitations that the machinery typically operates.
 With the measurements applied to the model it is then possible to animate the system to view how it responds to vibration.
-Animations can not only be made of the time domain so that problems during specific events can be viewed (excessive movement during start-up for example), but also of the frequency domain which can be vital for seeing how the machinery response to primary running speeds and for identify resonant behaviour.
+Animations can be made in the time domain so that problems during specific events can be viewed, for example excessive movement during start-up.
+Animations can also be created in frequency domain allowing the visualisation of the machine’s modal response at any given frequency.